TatuArvela/magic/README.md

 #### Advanced usage: Empty arguments

-Argument are handled as an array, so arguments can not be empty.
-As a work-around they may be substituted with an empty string: `''`.
+Argument are handled as an ordered array.
+To skip an argument, it can be substituted with an empty string: `''`.

-#### Advanced usage: Spell options

-It is possible to provide options (`--option`) as arguments to spells.
-This is not intended usage, but may be useful to some.
-This requires a little work-around, as `docopt` stops the execution if it detects unknown options.
-You can provide the options your spell requires by adding a space and quotes `' --option'`.

 ## Development